Best Electronic Logging Devices for Truck Drivers

 - Dedicated multilingual support.
-If there are any questions —either from drivers on the road or from fleet managers and dispatchers—, HOS247 ELD users receive efficient live support seven days a week in Spanish, Polish, Russian, and English.
+If there are any questions—either from drivers, fleet managers, or dispatchers—, HOS247 offers efficient technical support seven days a week in Spanish, Polish, Russian, and English.

 - Intuitive portal for fleet managers.
-Fleet managers appreciate the intuitive HOS247 portal to automate FMCSA compliance, boost efficiency and increase fleet visibility.
+Fleet managers appreciate the intuitive HOS247 portal that displays all relevant HOS data and other valuable metrics to automate FMCSA compliance, boost efficiency and increase fleet visibility.

 Who Must Comply with the ELD Mandate?

-If a CMV driver is required to keep records of duty status, they are typically required to comply with the ELD mandate.
-This includes commercial vehicles domiciled in Mexico and Canada as well.
+If a commercial vehicle drivers is required to keep records of duty status, they are typically required to comply with the ELD mandate.
+This includes CMV drivers domiciled in Mexico and Canada.
 However, the following drivers are exempt:

-- Drivers who operate under any of the short-haul exceptions are allowed to continue using timecards.
+- Drivers who operate under any of the short-haul exemptions, since they are allowed to continue using timecards.

-- Drivers who use paper RODS for eight days or less in every 30-day period.
+- Drivers who keep RODS for eight days or less in every 30-day period.